 Courses designated as developmental will not count as credit toward any degree or certificate.
-Developmental courses have fourdigit numbers; the first digit is a "0".
+Developmental courses have four-digit numbers; the first digit is a "0".
 In the developmental studies program, a grade of "C" or better indicates satisfactory progress for advancement either to the next level within the developmental program or into academic studies.
 A grade of "D" means the student will be retained in the same level in the developmental program, repeating the class.
 Receiving a "Q" can only occur once per developmental class.
 If the student fails to retake the class the following semester, the "Q" remains on the transcript and is treated as a "W" for state reporting purposes and Financial Aid.
 If a student is awarded a "Q", they must repeat the same course the next long semester or retake and pass a TSI assessment before the next long semester begins.
 The repeated class will receive the grade earned, but the "Q" from the previous semester will not be amended.
 Students who are TSI deficient in two or more areas may not skip a semester if a grade of "Q" is attributed.
-If a student who received a "Q" from the previous semester will remain on his/her transcript.
-In the case where a student has been given an "T", after the 6 week completion period the "I" may be changed to a regular grade or a "Q" if the student meets the criteria.
+If a student who received a "Q" decides to retest rather than take the course again, the existing TSI policy in regards to retesting will hold true.
+His/Her "Q" from the previous semester will remain on his/her transcript.
+In the case where a student has been given an "I", after the 6 week completion period the "I" may be changed to a regular grade or a "Q" if the student meets the criteria.